TreyKockelman/06-trey-kockelman-weather-api/README.md

 ## Usage

-The use of this page is to provide a daily planner for the user.
+The use of this page is to provide a 5 day forecast for weather in a given city.

 ## Credits